syntithenai/hermod/README.md

 *   For the core routing service, If the time between nlu/intent and hermod/intent exceeds the configured coreTimeout
 *   For the TTS service, if the time between tts/say and tts/finished
 *   For the media streaming service, if the time between speaker/play and speaker/finished

+### Dialog Extensions (TODO)???

+The dialog manager tracks when multiple ASR or NLU services of the same type indicate that they have started.
+It waits for all final responses and selects the highest confidence before sending the next message.

+For example, when two ASR services on the same bus share a model key and respond to `hermod/<siteId>/asr/start` sending two `hermod/<siteId>/asr/started` messages,  the dialog manager waits for both to respond with `hermod/<siteId>/asr/text` before sending `hermod/<siteId>/nlu/parse`.

+When two NLU services indicate they have started , the dialog manager waits before sending `hermod/<siteId>/intent`.

+When Voice ID is enabled, the dialog manager waits for `hermod/<siteId>/voiceid/detected/<userId>`  before sending  `hermod/<siteId>/intent`.

+When multiple devices in a room hear an utterance, they all respond at the same time.
+This affects Google Home, Alexa, Snips and Mycroft.
+Google has elements of a solution because an Android phone will show a notification saying "Answering on another device".
+Two Google Home devices in a room will both answer.

+The hermod protocol with many satellites sharing a dialog service allows the solution that the  hotword server could be debounced.

+When the dialog manager hears 'hermod/<siteId>/hotword/detected' or 'hermod/<siteId>/dialog/start', it waits for a fraction of a second to see if there are any more messages with the same topic, where there are multiple messages, the one with the highest confidence/volume  is selected and the others are ignored.

+??
+The debounce introduces a short delay between hearing a hotword and starting transcription.
+To avoid requiring the user pause after the hotword, the ASR needs audio from immediately after the hotword is detected and before transcription is started.
+To support this, the media server maintains a short ring buffer of audio that is sent before audio data from the hardware.
+The length of audio that is sent can be controlled by a parameter prependAudio in the JSON body of a message to hermod/<siteId>/microphone/start